Home Visual Arts Jim Kammerud – Contemporary Figure Painter and Portrait Artist

 Jim’s more personal work captures intimate moments of couples in their ordinary lives.
 “The most important thing that ever happened to me is my relationship with my wife, Janie [St. Pete oil painter Janie Haskins].
 All the couples who model for us are really stand-ins for the two of us.
 I’m trying to express the joy of that connection, the sheer fun it is to be a couple and have someone to share your day with.
 My paintings are tender, or cuddly, or sexy, but they can be silly too.
 So much of what we see in popular culture leaves out the fun.”

-Jim typically photographs a couple at their home.
+Jim Kammerud typically photographs a couple at their home.
 “I have sketchbooks filled with ideas for paintings, and I guess because of my filmmaking background I think in scenes, developing a narrative image that tells a story.
 I use the drawings in those sketchbooks to pose the couples for photos that I’ll take back to the studio to paint.”

 Jim still works in animation, storyboarding for feature films and TV.
 “Animation is amazing because you can gather four or five hundred people together and make this enormous art you could never make by yourself,” Jim says.
 “But what I love about painting is that I can tell the story I want to tell without raising 100 million dollars or getting the green light from a movie executive.”

 Jim and Janie share a live-work space at the ArtsXchange in the Warehouse Arts District.
 “We live in a tiny apartment that feels like a dorm room, but we have a huge studio.
 And it’s great to share the space because we help each other out a lot.”
-Jim’s studio is inside the big garage door next to the Tully-Levine Gallery.
+Jim Kammerud’s studio is inside the big garage door next to the Tully-Levine Gallery.
 It’s open for Second Saturday Art Walk, the St. Pete Sunday Market on the 3rd Sunday of the month, and by appointment.

 Exit mobile version